This library guide is designed to introduce undergraduate students to "starting points" for studies in the Department of Earth Sciences.

 - Scholarly & Peer-Review

 - Journal Article

-You can also limit your search results to many other sources in Summon, such as books/e-books, newspapers, magazines, trade publications, videos, dissertations or conference proceedings.
+You can also limit your search results to many other sources in Omni, such as books/e-books, newspapers, magazines, trade publications, videos, dissertations or conference proceedings.
 While many sources are published in different formats and written for specific audiences, they may not all have solid authority as with the scholarly, peer reviewed literature.